JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

 This is extremely cool, because it allows you to know _who_ is responsible when your Internet is slow.
-Even with a very modest connection (60/5&nbsp;Mbps), the culprit is _almost always_ the Wi-Fi for me.
+Even with a very modest connection (60/5&nbsp;Mbps), the culprit in my home is _almost always_ the Wi-Fi.
-That's true even _after_ I upgraded to a very good Wi-Fi access point, though that helped a lot.
+That's true even _after_ I upgraded to a very good Wi-Fi access point, though that upgrade helped a lot.
-In the kitchen or the living room, next to the router, my in-network speed can be 450-500&nbsp;Mbps, but in the bedroom, the speed can drop to 10-20&nbsp;Mbps, though it's typically more like 50&nbsp;
+In the kitchen or the living room, next to the router, my in-network speed can be 450-500&nbsp;Mbps, but in the bedroom, the speed can drop to 10-20&nbsp;Mbps, though it's typically more like 50&nbsp;Mbps.
 Anyway, the tool looks like this:

 <img src="/assets/img/home_performance/wifi_bw.png" alt="Network bandwidth" height="100" class=center />

 From a policy angle, this is super important.
-President Biden's _American Rescue Plan_
+President Biden's _American Rescue Plan_ (ARP)
   earmarks a ton of money for improving broadband Internet performance.
 But what if the bottleneck is not the fiber in the street but the Wi-Fi in your home?
-Perhaps those dollars should go not only to fiber and community networks (worthwhile to be sure!), but also to deploying Wi-Fi for large buildings (HOA, for example) so that the delivered capacity is not simply squandered in those last feet across an apartment.
+Perhaps those ARP dollars
+  should go not only to fiber and community networks (worthwhile to be sure!), but also to deploying Wi-Fi for large buildings, so that the delivered capacity is not simply squandered in those last feet across an apartment.
+For example, having trained technicians install operate the Wi-Fi in housing authority apartment blocks, could be money well-spent.
+Internet could also then be purchased "wholesale" for the building.

 ### How many devices connect to the Internet?

-The last big data point that we will get from our initial measurement devices is how many devices we see on networks.
+The last big data point that we will get from our initial measurement devices is the number of devices connecting to networks.
 We do this by asking the router for the identifiers (technically: MAC addresses) of the devices (laptops, tablets, phones, Chromecasts, etc.) that are currently connected to it (ARP table after a port scan).
-We never send those identifiers back to our own servers, but we do track how many unique devices have been seen in the last day or week, or since the device was installed.
+We never send those identifiers back to our own servers, but we do record how many unique devices have been seen in the last day or week, or since the device was installed.
 Though we do not do this,
   it is technically possible,